t-cochran/water-my-plants/README.md

 ## Project Goals
 - Learn more about the django web framework and cloud deployment models.
+- Work with the RTOS kernel to refresh some topics covered in operating systems.
 - Get more experience with network programming in C.
 - ...water my plants while I'm on vacation.